 I later sent an email to Dr. Millett describing my history.
 He indicated by email he had repaired several shoulders like mine.
 I then sent my latest MRI and medical records to his office.
 Dr. Millett later called me and was very confident that he could repair my cuff.

 By prior conversations with his staff they indicated he would call me, but this has never happened for a Doctor to call me.
-My kids got a laugh at me when I quickly jumped out of the chair and ran to the phone when we saw ‘Vail Medical Hospital’ ID displayed on the television.
+My kids got a laugh at me when I quickly jumped out of the chair and ran to the phone when we saw ‘Vail Health Hospital’ ID displayed on the television.

 I then scheduled an appointment and drove to Vail to visit Dr. Millett.
 Upon entering, The Steadman Clinic has the wall of fame with several all pro athletes’ jerseys.
 One of my favorite jerseys displayed was Priest Holmes with a note of thanks by Carl Peterson.
 Being an avid Chiefs fan I was charged this has to be the place for me.